List of Camp Lazlo characters: Scoutmaster Lumpus

-Scoutmaster Algonquin Casper Lumpus is a bad-tempered moose with a large ego.
-He is voiced by Tom Kenny.
+Scoutmaster Algonquin Casper Lumpus (voiced by Tom Kenny) is an irascible moose with a large ego.
 Lumpus refers to himself on the show as Algonquin C. Lumpus; however, the Cartoon Network press release refers to him as Scoutmaster Leonard Lumpus.
 Contrary to how his last name is spelt, it is pronounced as "Loom-pus", though most people seldom get it right.

 Lumpus throws temper tantrums, complete with screaming, stomping and/or crying if his demands are not met.
 He wishes to become the Head Scoutmaster and feels disappointment with his current role.
 Lumpus has a crush on Squirrel Scout leader Ms. Jane Doe, who is oblivious to his constant attempts to take her on a date.
 Lumpus enjoys Doe's "Minnesota accent."
 Towards the end of Camp Lazlo, Lumpus marries Jane Doe (though in one episode he was already married to a migrating mulberry tree).

 It was also revealed at the end of the series that Lumpus was not the official scoutmaster of Camp Kidney, but an imposter.
 The real scoutmaster manages to have Lumpus arrested and sent to a mental hospital/cell under a straitjacket.
 The real scoutmaster lied because he stated that Lumpus had locked him in the closet this summer, but Lumpus has been the scoutmaster for 5 years (though it turns out he got to be scoutmaster by buying fake badges) and that the real scoutmaster may be framing Lumpus.
 Also, in one of the episodes, it was revealed that Scoutmaster Lumpus was given the job from his dad from the Bean Tree, which was once owned by his grandfather.
 However, there's a contradiction in that episode for it said Lumpus' grandfather got Camp Kidney from a descendant of the camp's founder but another episode shows the founder as still alive and still owning Camp Kidney.
 Lumpus would've still had his job after being arrested, due to the conclusion in the episode "Dead Bean Drop" end credits, showing that Lumpus is still scoutmaster in the future, despite the dispute that he's not the real Scoutmaster.
 The real scoutmaster resembles both Scoutmaster Lumpus and Heffer Wolfe and is also voiced by Tom Kenny.